tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 linkTitle: Deploy your agents
 weight: 160
 date: 2020-12-0
-description: Use the Amplify CLI to deploy Axway Istio agents
+description: Use the Amplify CLI to deploy Axway Istio agents.
 ---
-{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio discovery agents that run separately from the current mesh governance agents, which provide full governance of your hybrid environment.
+{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio discovery agents, which run separately from the current mesh governance agents and provide full governance of your hybrid environment.
 The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the Kubernetes resource discovery process.{{< /alert >}}

 ## Before you begin